TimeRewarder/timerewarder.github.io/index.md

-This is a poster paper of the 12th International Conference on Learning Representations (ICLR 2024).
-The [official code](https://github.com/dwjshift/GDIL/tree/clean) is available on GitHub.
+This is a poster paper for the 12th International Conference on Learning Representations (ICLR 2024).
+The [official code](https://github.com/dwjshift/IL_ADS) is available on GitHub.

 **Paper Link:**